-3.5 When we first receive a complaint, we will formerly acknowledge the complaint in writing within 5 working days and aim to agree a solution with the complainant within 10 working days.
-If the complaint is particularly complex, we may on occasion need longer than 10 days to resolve.
-In these instances, the customer will be kept informed and regularly updated on the reasons for this.
-The customer will also be provided the Housing Ombudsman's details should they not agree to an extension for the stage 1 response.
+3.5 When we first receive a complaint, we will formally acknowledge it in writing within 5 working days and aim to agree on a resolution with the resident within 10 working days from the date of acknowledgment.
+If the complaint is particularly complex, we may occasionally require additional time to resolve it.
+In such cases, we will keep the resident informed and provide regular updates on the reasons for the delay.
+In accordance with the Complaints Handling Code, we will only seek an extension of up to a maximum of 10 additional working days.
+If the resident does not agree to this extension, we will issue our response within the initial timeframe and provide them with the Housing Ombudsman's contact details.

-Stage 2 - Escalated Complaints
+Stage 2 Escalated Complaints

-- 3.6 If the customer isn't satisfied with our Stage 1 decision, they can request a review at Stage 2.
-The timeframe in which to request escalation is typically set at 28 days, but this can be extended in exceptional cases.
-At Stage 2, a different complaints specialist will handle the case, and the investigation will be reviewed by higher management. - 3.7 Following a thorough investigation of the issues raised; a final response will be provided within 20 working days.
-However, if the complaint is exceptionally complex, it may take longer than 20 days to resolve.
-In such cases, we'll keep the customer informed about the reasons for the delay and provide regular updates.
-If the customer disagrees with an extension for the Stage 2 response, we'll provide them with the contact details for the Housing Ombudsman.
+- 3.6 If the resident isn't satisfied with our Stage 1 decision, they can request a review at Stage 2.
+The timeframe to request escalation is typically 28 days, extendable in exceptional cases.
+At Stage 2, a different complaints specialist will handle the case, and higher management will review the investigation and response. - 3.7 Following a thorough investigation of the issues raised, a final response will be provided within 20 working days.
+However, if the complaint is exceptionally complex, we may occasionally require additional time to resolve it.
+In such cases, we will keep the resident informed about the reasons for the delay and provide regular updates.
+In accordance with the Complaints Handling Code, we will only seek an extension of up to a maximum of 20 additional working days.
+If the resident does not agree to this extension, we will issue our response within the original timeframe and provide them with the Housing Ombudsman's contact details.